J3rryTran/Google-Data-Analytics-Professional/README.md

 # Google Data Analytics Professional

-This course will be combine include all content of Data Analytics by Google.
+This course will be combine include all content of relating on Data Analytics by Google.

 ## Content